btenc/js-project-template/README.md

 My personal basic project template using webpack and development packages that I use, along with the scripts I use on every project.

-File bundler, file structure, build scripts, linting tools, CSS reset, debugging tools, output management, and more all configured and are are ready to use.

-- All the packages listed in `package.json` are already setup and configured with all-purpose settings.
+All the packages listed in `package.json` are already setup and configured with all-purpose settings.
 To see how things are configured specifically or to make changes check `webpack.config.js` and `.eslintrc.json`.

 ## What's configured?